|

 of the hardware.
 The Appellant argues, as well, that the hardware is incorporated into the

 telephone networka structure affixed to, and part of, the real property.
+The Respondent argues that the hardware is not incorporated into a

 structure, building or fixture.
 The Respondent submits that, although an object may be